-8 Available at www.officeforstudents.org.uk/publications/hesf20/.
+8 See www.officeforstudents.org.uk/data-and-analysis/data-collection/hesf/.

-numbers in 2020-21, using the same funding methods,9 data categorisations and definitions as have applied in determining the initial allocations.
-Where this recalculation results in a reduction to grant, the OfS will invite the provider to submit an appeal for mitigation, before it confirms the final adjustment that it will implement.
-However, (as set out in paragraph 33) if the provider does not have any OfS-fundable students in 2020-21, all recurrent and capital funding for that year will be withdrawn, and no appeal for mitigation will be invited.
+2021-22, using the same funding methods, 9 data categorisations and definitions as have applied in determining the initial allocations.
+Where this recalculation results in a reduction to grant, the OfS will invite the provider to submit an appeal for mitigation before it confirms the final adjustment that it will implement.
+However, (as set out in paragraph 34) if the provider does not have any OfS-fundable students in 2021-22, all recurrent and capital funding for that year will be withdrawn, and no appeal for mitigation will be invited.